richiehodel/machine_learning_Prunus_herbarium_sheets/README.md

 There are six notebooks.
 The first four are used to train, validate, and understand how a classifier that distinguishes between solitary/corymbose and tropical racemose specimen works.
 The next two describe how to train a classifier that distinguishes between four groups: solitary/corymbose, temperate racemose, neotropical racemose, paleotropical racemose.
 The classifier algorithm is then used to define the morphological space occupied by each group.
 1. Trim specimens to remove top and bottom of images
 2. Build a classifier distinguishing between solitary/corymbose and tropical racemose specimens
-3. Calculates classification probabilities of unknown images
+3. Calculates classification probabilities of known images to validate model robustness
 4. Performs Gradient-CAM to determine pixel importance
 5. Build a classifier distinguishing between four groups: solitary/corymbose, temperate racemose, neotropical racemose, paleotropical racemose
 6. Uses IVIS to quantify the morphological space occupied by each group from notebook 5